SeunnnA/Marvel-Heroes-Network-Analysis/README.md

 # Marvel-Heroes-Network-Analysis
-Let's explore the six degrees connnection between Marvel superheroes using graph theory and network analysis!
+Let's explore the six degrees connnection between Marvel superheroes using graph theory and a six degrees of separation network analysis!

-Explore the connections between Marvel superheroes using graph theory and network analysis.
 This Rust-based project cleans, loads, and analyzes the dataset to uncover insights about the connections within the Marvel universe.

 ## Overview